Revenue-Cloud-Consultant-Accredited-Professional Practice Test Questions

 D. Use automation to set the Billing Rule based on the value of the custom field

-Use automation to set the Tax Rule based on the value of the custom field
+Use automation to set the Tax Treatment based on the value of the custom field

 Explanation: